ad-si/adriansieber-com/_drafts/germany-you-failed-the-metric-system.md

 ---
-title: "Germany - You failed the metric system"
+title: "Germany - You failed the metric system!"
 ---

 # {{page.title}}